unbit/uwsgi-docs/DynamicApps.rst

 Adding applications dynamically
 ===============================

+NOTE: this is not the best approach for hosting multiple applications.
+You'd better to run a uWSGI instance for each app.

 You can start the uWSGI server without configuring an application.

 To load a new application you can use these variables in the uwsgi packet: